 Welcome to the Sarkar Lab at the University of Leeds, UK.
-Sarkar Lab led by Prof. Anwesha Sarkar is an interdisciplinary team of Postdoctoral fellows, PhD students, Master Students and Visiting Researchers involved in the multi-scale understanding of the mechanisms and governing principles of how multiphasic colloidal structure (e.g. food and other biomaterials) interacts with human physiology.
-Research in Sarkar Lab lies at the crossroads of experimental colloid science and human health, with a specific focus on solving grand health challenges across life span and creating fundamental knowledge to pay way for applications in food, healthcare, and allied soft material industries.
-To design microstructures and relevant biomimetic surfaces, and understand the interactions of the colloidal structure with physiology at multiple length scales (nano-to-human scale), the experimental approaches used in Sarkar Lab span from the use of mechanical measurements (tribology, rheology, nanotribology using friction force microscopy (FFM)), adsorption techniques (quartz crystal microbalance with dissipation (QCM-D)), 3D printing and lithography, imaging (confocal laser scanning microscopy, electron microscopy), scattering (light, X-ray), electrophoresis, in vitro oral-gastrointestinal model with extension to cell cultures and in vivo human trials (sensory, satiety).
-For instance, we study soft matter-physiology interactions by fabricating novel food-grade and non-food biofunctional materials (e.g. Pickering emulsions with complex interfaces, complex protein films, emulsion microgels, core-shell structures, heteroprotein complexes/ coacervates, complex gels, microgels, nanogels, particles etc.) and by measuring their performance in a bio-inspired environment.
+Sarkar Lab led by Prof. Anwesha Sarkar is an interdisciplinary team of Postdoctoral fellows, PhD students, Master Students and Visiting Researchers involved in the multi-scale understanding of the mechanisms governing lubrication performance of multiphasic colloidal structure (e.g. food and other biomaterials).
+Research in Sarkar Lab lies at the crossroads of experimental colloid science, sustainability and human health, with a specific focus on solving grand challenges across life span and creating fundamental knowledge to pay way for applications in food, healthcare, and allied soft material industries.
+To understand the interactions of the colloidal structure with saliva and oral mucosa at multiple length scales (nano-to-human scale), the experimental approaches used in Sarkar Lab span from development of new bespoke devices to use of mechanical measurements (tribology, rheology, nanotribology using friction force microscopy (FFM)), adsorption techniques (quartz crystal microbalance with dissipation (QCM-D)), 3D printing and lithography, imaging (confocal laser scanning microscopy, electron microscopy), scattering (light, X-ray), electrophoresis, in vitro oral models with extension to cell cultures and in vivo human trials (sensory, satiety).
+For instance, we study oral interaction of soft matter (e.g. Pickering emulsions with complex interfaces, complex protein films, emulsion microgels, core-shell structures, heteroprotein complexes/ coacervates, complex gels, microgels, nanogels, particles etc.) fabricated using sustainable materials and measure their tribological performance in a synthetic tongue like surface.

 Edible Delivery Systems - we create new delivery systems (Pickering emulsion, emulsion microgel, microgel-in-hydrogel etc) with natural biopolymers (proteins, polysaccharides) to protect and deliver hydrophilic and lipophilic bioactive components.
 We use facile physical and chemical processing routes to create these systems and characterize their structural and mechano-chemical properties at various length scales.
 Fundamental insights from our work may be the basis of creating new exciting food and non-food soft matter applications (cosmetics, pharmaceutical) where "biocompatibility" is a key requirement.